Pradyumna Narahalli: Personal life

-Narahalli married Ramya Hebbar, born and brought up in a village called Marukeri in Bhatkal, Karnataka.
-They met in Bangalore and married in 2017.
-Ramya is the creative designer in Blitz Creatives.
+Pradyumna lost his father Mr Somesh Narahalli during Covid and has ever since taken over his father's business V R Traders, a wholesale food store in the business hub of Bengaluru, K R Market.

-He is the creative head and partner of Blitz Creatives, a creative agency based in Bengaluru.
-He currently works as a freelancer in Kannada films and television.
+He is also the creative head and partner of Blitz Creatives, a creative agency based in Bengaluru.
+He also works as a freelancer in Kannada films and television.